The tyrant in his body is but the slave of the tyrant in his soul.

 Baran

 Note that you can in fact find quite a few of these films, in full, on YouTube.
 I just want to say that I’ve added the links here, but that I have absolutely no idea about whether there are copyright issues.
-If the links don’t work for you, then very possibly there was, but I rather guess that the situation is similar to that pertaining to a lot of Russian films which you can easily find on YouTube, and that whatever copyright law exists is pretty flexible for these movies.
-It’s also possible, in some cases, that because of the censorship in Iran the makers decided to put the films on YouTube for free, to provide an easy way for people to find them (albeit that it’s probably not easy at all in Iran these days to get onto YouTube).
+If the links don’t work for you, then very possibly there was an issue with that film, but I rather guess that the situation is similar to that pertaining to a lot of Russian films which you can easily find on YouTube, and that whatever copyright law exists is pretty flexible for these movies.
+It’s also possible, in some cases, that because of the censorship in Iran the makers decided to put the films on YouTube for free, to provide an easy way for people to find them (albeit that it’s of course not easy at all in Iran these days to get onto YouTube).
 I just don’t know.
-Of course there’s no point expecting super HD video quality, or amazing sound.
-Nor do I have any idea if the subtitles will be consistent or anything close to accurate!
+There’s little point expecting super HD video quality, or amazing sound.
+Nor do I have any idea if the subtitles will always be consistent or anything close to accurate!

 Turkish films